Till Roenneberg: Internal time

 Roenneberg released a book in March 2012 titled Internal Time: Chronotypes, Social Jet Lag, and Why You're So Tired where he explains the concepts behind circadian rhythm to the masses.
 One of the major points in his book is, "Early birds and night owls are born, not made."
 Roenneberg wanted to rid people of labels such as "lazy" that frequently get placed upon those who wake up late.
 With this book, he wanted to deliver his point that these sleep patterns are due to people's genetics and are not from choice.
 He discusses how everyone is born with an internal clock, and living a lifestyle in dissonance with this inherent biological clock puts individuals at greater risk for health problems.
-Roenneberg introduces the term “social jet lag," saying it is more dangerous than normal jet lag because social jet lag forces individuals to persistently go against their biological clock in a consistent light/dark cycle.
+Roenneberg introduces the term "social jet lag," saying it is more dangerous than normal jet lag because social jet lag forces individuals to persistently go against their biological clock in a consistent light/dark cycle.
 In this book, he defines social jet lag as “the difference between midsleep on free days and midsleep on work days."
-Free days are defined as days without an alarm clock, where one naturally wakes up, and work days where one wakes up with an alarm clock.
+Free days are defined as days without an alarm clock, where one naturally wakes up, and work days when one wakes up with an alarm clock.
 Midsleep is defined as the midpoint of an individual's sleeping period.
 One of the significant health risks of social jet lag is obesity, and Roenneberg claims that for every hour of social jet lag, the probability of being overweight increases by approximately 33%.
 In fact, social jet lag is so prevalent that Roenneberg claims that 87% of the population of Central Europe suffers from social jet lag to some degree.

 Roenneberg also claims that adolescents, biologically, have an internal clock that causes their midsleep to fall later than young infants and adults.
 Thus, teenagers are not lazy, but are simply following their internal rhythms by going to sleep later and waking up later.
 This late midsleep pattern changes after adolescence, but at different points for men and women.
 Women's midsleep changes around age eighteen, while men's midsleep changes at the age of twenty-one.
 Forcing teenagers to wake up early, against their internal rhythms, leads to stress.
 As many studies have shown, stress leads to unhealthy decisions such as smoking and drinking.